Emma-Kate Wilson is one of the smiling, bubbly personalities in the art industry as a freelance writer and critic.

 Following the internship at Carriageworks, Emma-Kate has worked at the Museum of Applied Arts and Sciences in visitor services; Sherman Contemporary Art Foundation (SCAF) as an event host; and Cement Fondu as a gallery assistant - where she still works.

-After the closing of SCAF and finishing her Art Theory degree, Emma-Kate started working for the wonderful Sherman Family in Paddington, up until this year.
+After the closing of SCAF and finishing her Art Theory degree, Emma-Kate started working for the wonderful Sherman Family in Paddington, up until early-2019.
 Here she learned and assisted the many needs of the companies; from office management and communications to reception and financial administration.
 In a freelance capacity, Emma-Kate has also brought her copywriting skills to various art companies and artists.

 Emma-Kate says, “I love working with artists and galleries to help them continue their vision of contemporary arts.
 Culture is essential to humankind; it makes everything else worth it.”